Earnings periods: directions issued in accordance with regulation 30, SS(C)R 2001: general

 The main purpose of Regulation 30 is, therefore, to deter pay practices which are deliberately adopted to avoid NICs.
 Most pay practices avoid or reduce liability because of unequal or irregular payments.
 These can be addressed by issuing a direction under regulation 31 (see NIM09650 et seq.).

-PT Product & Process NICs Technical Team in Newcastle should always see cases which involve an unusual pay practice for the type of employment.
+The IPD Technical Team in Newcastle should always see cases which involve an unusual pay practice for the type of employment.
 If you come across such a case, send a full submission as set out in Seeking Guidance pages on intranet.
-This submission should be sent to the NICs Technical Team in Newcastle.
+This submission should be sent to the IPD Technical Team in Newcastle.